Feast: Preparing to Rule (1993)

 I Corinthians 1:26-28 For you see your calling, brethren, that not many wise according to the flesh, not many mighty, not many noble, are called.
 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty; and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are.

-Now we know what we are, despite what our ego may be saying to us.
+We know what we are, despite what our ego may be saying to us.
 Our vanity keeps telling us that we are great; that we are unappreciated; that we are pretty, handsome, or clever.
 And when we get to thinking straight, every once in a while, we know that the reality is not what our vanity is telling us it is.
-So, we wonder, how can we ever play our part in this great scheme that God is working out?
-(I am using “scheme” here in a good sense, meaning “plan that God is working out.”)
+So we wonder, how can we ever play our part in this great scheme that God is working out?
+(I am using “scheme” here in a good sense, meaning the plan that God is working out.)

-And, we see ourselves in this congregation.
+We see ourselves in this congregation.
 You do not see yourself up here speaking, or serving in any great capacity, and I know that you very likely think that you are a nobody even here.
-But, that is not so!
+But that is not so!
 You are a somebody.
 There is no greater honor any person could be given than to be given God's Holy Spirit and to bear the name of Christ.
-You are so important, that the second-most important Being in the Universe died to save your life!
+You are so important that the second-most important Being in the Universe died to save your life!
 He not only died to save your life, He died to give you an awesome future—that you can live with Him!
 You are not unimportant!

 Not only are you not unimportant, you are very important to Him!
 You were personally hand-picked by God.
 And God knew that when you were born, you were behind the door when the brains were handed out.
 He was well aware of that.

-God has not called the great, or the mighty engineers, architects, politicians, speakers, or professors (and on, and on).
+God has not called the great, or the mighty engineers, architects, politicians, speakers, or professors (and on and on).
 He has not done that.
-He has not called the scum either.
+He has not called the scum, either.
 You may think of yourself that way.
-But, you are a person of awesome potential.
-Your potential, right now, is so exceedingly greater than any human being that has ever lived, except for all those others who were also called in the same way that you were.
-And, you are going to put the great minds of the past, present, and future to shame.
+But you are a person of awesome potential.
+Your potential right now is so exceedingly greater than any human being that has ever lived, except for all those others who were also called in the same way that you were.
+You are going to put the great minds of the past, present, and future to shame.

-In addition to that, we have ample information especially from Revelation 8, 9, and 16, to add to the already existing people problems, from the utter devastation of transportation systems, communication networks; cities once teeming with populations, and buildings, in which they worked and lived, in unlivable ruins now.
+In addition to that, we have ample information especially from Revelation 8, 9, and 16, to add to the already existing people problems, from the utter devastation of transportation systems, communication networks; cities once teeming with populations, and buildings, in which they worked and lived in unlivable ruins.